Visceral larva migrans (VLM) is a human infection with certain parasites found in the intestines of dogs and cats.

 - Complete blood count

 - Blood tests to detect antibodies to Toxocara

 This infection usually goes away on its own and may not require treatment.
-Some people need to take anti-parasitic drugs.
+Some people with a moderate to severe infection need to take anti-parasitic drugs.

 Severe infections involving the brain or heart can result in death, but this is rare.